huggingface/blog/safetensors-official.md

 [Full report](/blog/assets/safetensors-official/full-report.pdf)

-One major kudos is that because the library is written in Rust, a potential flaw in the TensorIndexer which might have been a potential Arbitrary Code Execution kind of flaws, results just in an unwarranted panic, so perfectly safe.
+One import thing to note is that because the library is written in Rust, a major flaw was avoided.
+In the TensorIndexer there was a lack of bound checks.
+In C or C++ this might have lead to an Arbitrary Code Execution, but since `safetensors` is written in Rust, it simply results in a panic, so perfectly safe.

 Note: This report doesn't mean that there is no flaw because it's impossible to prove the absence of flaws, however, it's a major step in giving reassurance that it